Ten year defect insurance for apartment buildings

 - Replace the strata building bond with a mandatory decennial liability insurance for all developers of new class 2 buildings (and buildings with a class 2 part), after a transition period.

-- Developer’s mandatory DLI insurance covers the full construction cost value for serious defects on all building elements contained in the common property of a building.
+- Developer’s mandatory DLI covers the full construction cost value for serious defects on all building elements contained in the common property of a building.

-- A DLI insurance policy must be an insurance product of first resort and allow claims by building owners on a strict (no fault) liability.
+- A DLI policy must be an insurance product of first resort and allow claims by building owners on a strict (no fault) liability.

-- The DLI insurance policy should be taken out between DA approval and before the first construction certificate is issued, paid at the first occupation certificate, and be in force from the issue of the final occupation certificate.
+- The DLI policy should be taken out between DA approval and before the first construction certificate is issued, paid at the first occupation certificate, and be in force from the issue of the final occupation certificate.

 - It is recommended that necessary amendments are made to the relevant legislation to ensure the insurer’s right to recover costs from at-fault parties is not lost because they run out of time.